How to Fix Minecraft GLFW Error 65542 (Driver Does Not Support OpenGL)?

 C:\Program Files\Java\jdk-16.0.2\bin

-8. Paste the copied file by pressing Ctrl + V
+7. Paste the file with Ctrl + V and provide administrator permissions if prompted.

 3. Reinstall Graphics Driver